uwescience/hsistem-cloud101/_episodes/02_framework.md

 - "Understand the cloud framework we present"
 - "Map your personal perspective and objectives to this course"
 keypoints:
-- "There is a framework for the cloud that includes { yourself, colleagues, vendors, stacks, and third parties (open/closed) }"
+- "This framework includes { you, research, colleagues, vendors, third parties, stacks, tools}"
+- "Cloud can be as simple as compute horsepower plus data storage"
+- "Caveat: Cloud is still in its wild west phase..."
-- "The stack is five components { compute, store, manage, web, service }"
+- "The cloud stack is { compute, store, manage, web, service }"
-- "'Service' is just providing the other four components free of underlying concerns like VMs ('Dinner with no plates and no table')"
+- "'Service' is a simplified ($$$) version of the other four components"

 ---

 ## cloud101

-This course is is *open*: Publicly available and we have tried to make it self-guided as much as possible.
-If you are working on your own you will need to set up and configure cloud accounts with up to three vendors/platforms that we discuss: Amazon Web Services, Microsoft Azure and Google Cloud Platform.
-In all cases you can get a small test account (with credit on the order of a couple hundred dollars) but you may be obliged to provide a credit card.
+If you are working examples you will want to set up and configure an AWS cloud account.
+Be aware that if you put a credit card number in you will want to know how to turn things off because the first rule of cloud computing is...

+**Cloud computing is like a utility: You pay for resources you allocate**

+Your test/learning stages should focus on using free / low-cost resources and deleting them when you are done using them so that they do not rack up charges.
+Eventually these charges will exceed the start-up credits (say $100) and we don't want that.

 > ## Why Are We Here?
 > If cloud computing was just Virtual Machines and Storage we would not be here
 > today!
-There must more going on; and our first evidence is the appeal of this
+There must more going on.
+Attendees include representatives from
-> course across research domains.
-The first class included 45 attendees with
-> representatives from **Oceanography, Libraries, Biology, eScience, Forestry,
+> **Oceanography, Libraries, Biology, eScience, Forestry, Genomics,
 > Bioinformatics, Sociology, Computer Science, Hospitals, Environmental Science,
 > Astronomy, Electrical Engineering, the Information School and King County
 > Metro!**